nissafors/SineAndSoul/README.md

 ## Wishlist
 This program is still in an early stage of development.
 Here's a few wishes for the future:
+* Audio improvements
+  * No clicks when starting and stopping tones
+  * Pre-calculate sine waves for better performance and lower latency
+  * ASIO driver alternative
+* UI improvements:
   * MIDI keyboard playback
-* Native open & save.
-* UI improvements:
   * Display currently playing notes and frequencies
   * Mute all-button
+  * Faders follow dB scale
+  * Native open & save

 ## Development
 Sine & Soul is written in C# using Visual Studio.
 It uses the NAudio library which can be installed